VirtoCommerce/vc-powershell-template/README.md

 where `-ModuleName` your module name, `-Author` your name and `-CompanyName` your company name.
 This command will replace constants with their values in all files.

 6. `PlatformVersion` and `PlatformNuGetPackageVersion` parameters have "3.0.0" "3.0.0-rc4-0225" default values respectively.
-You can skip this parameters if you use default versions
+You can skip these parameters if you use default versions

 ## License